ikubicki/fibaro-netatmo-weather-provider/README.md

 From generated token you need to use a Refresh Token value.
 This should allow you to run quick application in your Fibaro Home Center device.

+You may use a dedicated tool to get the refresh token for you: https://codebuilders.pl/netatmo/

 ## Changing weather provider

 To change default weather provider you need to go to Settings page and click General category.